10 facts about James' Laid album

 James laid album was released on 27th September 1993.
 Picture: Press

 The artwork we know today came from a three-day shoot which took place outside Marseille Cathedral in Marseille, France, where frontman Tim Booth suggested the band put on dresses for a few pictures.
-They band were snacking on bananas while they waited for heir manager to return with good.
+They band were snacking on bananas while they waited for heir manager to return with food.
 Though they had already completed album art for Laid, they ended up going with the images from Marseille once they saw them.

 3. The album took only six weeks to record